What is Japanese Knotweed?

-Our certified staff offer treatments to control and eradicate Japanese Knotweed.
-There are a number of ways to tackle Japanese Knotweed; stem injection, Spraying or burning.
+Our certified staff offer treatments to control and eradicate Japanese Knotweed to prevent the chances of the invasive plant spreading to new areas.
+There are a number of ways you can tackle Japanese Knotweed; chemical spraying, stem injection or burning.

 Spraying with chemicals (herbicides) is an effective method of treatment to stop the spreading of the plant.
 This can’t be carried out when it’s raining or in windy conditions and has the potential of affecting other plants and soil.
 The plants should ideally be sprayed in the spring when they are about 1 meter tall or after cutting when they have re-grown to this height.
 Effective control can be achieved when the Japanese Knotweed is cut or sprayed again in early summer, then sprayed again in late summer, just before the winter dieback.
 The arisings from cutting should be burnt on-site to prevent the plant spreading.